EneaDim/flexsoc/README.md

 - `doc`

-Generate Markdown files from the HJSON description using a utility script.
+Generate Markdown files documentation from the HJSON description using a utility script.

 #### Fetch vendor repo